r3dact3d/r3dact3d.github.io/_posts/2019-12-03-satellite-automate-cv-publish.md

 categories: redhat satellite automation tech
 ---

 Recently, I have been working with Red Hat's system mangement solution, a product called Satellite.
-If you want more information on what Satellite is or what it can do for you and your organization, please read Crossvale's [data sheet.](https://crossvale.com/satellite/)  However, the purpose of this post is to document the process I used to automate the publishing Content Views and then automate the promotion of those Content View versions to the first step in the Lifecycle Environment path.
+If you want more information on what Satellite is or what it can do for you and your organization, please read Crossvale's [data sheet.](https://crossvale.com/satellite/)  However, the purpose of this post is to document the process I used to automate the publishing of Content Views and then automate the promotion of those Content View versions to the first step in the Lifecycle Environment path.
 When a product offers, not only a web browser interface(GUI), but also a CLI and API for installation, cofiguration, and mangement tasks, the possiblilities are endless to what solutions can be achieved.

 ### The Problem

-After the installation of Satellite and updon completing the basic configurations needed, I am left with a simple setup and starting point.
+After the installation of Satellite and upon completing the basic configurations needed, I am left with a simple setup and starting point.
 I have multiple Red Hat repositories being synced on a daily basis.
 I have a Content View that includes all these repositories and a Lifecycle Environment that goes from Lab > Dev > Stage > Prod.
 The problem is that the GUI does not have an option to automatically set a Publish date for the Content View.
 So in short terms, even though my repositories are syncing daily, my Content View doesn't see the new packages until I manually Publish a new version of the Content View.
 The next manual step to Promote the newly created version to the first environmnet in my Lifecycle path, **lab**, is also needed before any servers in that environment can see or install the new packages.

 ### The Idea